Financial Comptroller General Office/File Photo

-KATHMANDU: The federal government has been able to spent only 41.62 percent of the capital budget with only 12 days left in the current fiscal year 2021/22.
+KATHMANDU: The federal government has spent around 80 percent of the planned annual budget in the fiscal year 2079/80 BS (2022/23 AD).